ondrap/json-stream/README.md

 ```
 ## Performance

-Json-stream is fast.
 The crude lexing is done by a C-optimized code in batches, the
 lexed pieces are then parsed using the user-specified parser.
-Compared to aeson, parsing
-can be easily twice as fast, especially on larger structures.
+Json-stream
+is generally slightly faster than aeson.
+It is significantly faster
+in the following scenarios:

+- parsing numbers
+- parsing strings when aeson is not compiled with `cffi` flag
+  (the `cffi` flag of aeson enables fast text decoding borrowed from json-stream)
+- parsing only subset of big JSON structures

-Json-stream is in streaming mode much friendlier to the GC,
+Json-stream is in streaming mode is also much friendlier to the GC.
-which makes the performance difference even bigger; however even when json-stream is used
-as an aeson replacement (`value` parser), there can be a performance gain (running aeson benchmarks
-has shown that json-stream is generally about twice as fast).

 Using json-stream parser instead of aeson `value` evades the need to build the structure
 using aeson `Value` and then converting it to the user-requested structure.
 Instead
 the structure is built on the fly directly during the parsing phase.

 Json-stream can optimize certain scenarios.
 If not all data from the input stream is
 required, it is skipped by the parsers.
-Using `integer` parser
-with bounded integer types (not `Integer`) avoids converting all numbers to
-`Scientific` type.

 ## Constant space parsing